 - Murin-an Gardens

-Our final visit for the day is to the beautiful Murin-an gardens, a strolling garden of the Meiji Period.
+We then visit the beautiful Murin-an gardens, a strolling garden of the Meiji Period.
 The garden was created by Japanese master gardener Ogawa Jihee in 1894.
 The garden uses the eastern hills of Kyoto as a viewpoint, which allow it to appear as an extension of the mountain scenery.
 It has a small stream that is fed by the waters of Lake Biwa, Japan’s biggest lake.
 Large parts of the garden are lawn, probably an influence of English landscape gardens.
-(Overnight Kyoto) B

 - Philosopher’s Path